Sign up for ourGOVERNANCE

-His formal education includes a Bachelor of Theology as well as Diplomas in Business Management and Animal Science.
+His formal education includes a Bachelor of Theology as well as Diplomas in Business Management and Animal Husbandry.

-He has a strong understanding of what the challenges are for Directors of Non-profits and is actively involved in the Third Sector.
-He holds a number of directorships and recently concluded a term as the Chairperson of the Board of Governors for Rustenburg Girls High School in Rondebosch, Cape Town.
+He has a good understanding of what the challenges are for Directors in Non-profits and is actively involved in the Third Sector.
+He holds a number of directorships and also served as the Chairperson of a Board of Governors for Rustenburg Girls High School in Rondebosch, Cape Town.

 He strives to constantly explore and refine ways of doing things better – in building trustworthy relationships with people, developing businesses and improving organizational efficiency and accountability.